qbee-eu/QBeeSim/README.md

 # Licensing

-QX is licensed under the Apache License, Version 2.0.
+QBeeSim is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/QE-Lab/qx-simulator/blob/master/LICENSE) for the full license text.